Finding Meaning After Loss and Grief

 Motivated to continue cultivating her life, she made remarkable discoveries which enhanced how much she appreciates life.
 Cathy studied neuroscience research revealing how thought, emotion, and mindfulness may empower you to reach your goals, why her life action plan worked, how anyone can learn resilience, and why some people never change.
 She saw the importance of not creating bad mental and behavioral habits when grieving because of how challenging they can be to improve later.
 She explored body energy methods like the Emotional Freedom Technique (also called tapping) and Reiki, also learning why they are effective.
 She became skilled in following her heart rather than her mind, which lead her to the meaningful life purpose of supporting the bereaved.

 Varied expert knowledge about grief is invaluable to anyone wanting to find their own way to heal and thrive after loss and there is an abundance of misinformation not based on research or professional opinion.
 Recognizing the need for more affordable, comprehensive, and concise grief training options to effectively inspire individuals who want to heal and for those wanting to support grievers, Cathy worked with an advisory board she admires and founded the online “Master Grief Coaching and Online Certification” training program.

 Moving 17 times for jobs and relationships, Cathy has lived on the west side of the country and in the mid-west.
-She has been thriving for years, is happily married, and lives with her husband near Cleveland, Ohio.
+She has been thriving for years, is happily married, and currently lives with her husband in Florida.
 They are animal lovers and have two rescued dogs named Benji and Petey.
 They enjoy spending time with loved ones, traveling, boating, snow skiing, and sightseeing on their motorcycle.
 Cathy balances her time between joyous personal moments and supporting others in finding the way to their own light.

 Lone Pine Koala Sanctuary